Arab Gas Pipeline: Israel–Jordan connection

-As of 2018, a 65 km, 36 in pipeline is under construction from the Jordan River near kibbutz Neve Ur on the Israel-Jordan border that will connect to the Arab Gas Pipeline near Mafraq in northern Jordan.
-Inside Israel the pipeline extends 23 km from the border with Jordan to near kibbutz Dovrat in the Jezreel Valley where it connects to the existing Israeli domestic natural gas distribution network.
-The pipeline is expected to be completed in mid-2019 and will supply Jordan with 3 BCM of natural gas per year starting in 2020.
+As of 2018, a 65 km, 36 in pipeline is under construction from the Jordan River near kibbutz Neve Ur on the Israel-Jordan border, that will connect to the Arab Gas Pipeline near Mafraq in northern Jordan.
+Inside Israel, the pipeline extends 23 km from the border with Jordan to near kibbutz Dovrat in the Jezreel Valley, where it connects to the existing Israeli domestic natural gas distribution network.
+The pipeline is expected to be completed in mid-2019 and will supply Jordan with 3 BCM of natural gas per year, starting in 2020.

-A 12 in gas pipeline from Israel also supplies the Jordanian Arab Potash factories near the Dead Sea, however it is located far from the Arab Gas Pipeline and is not connected to it.
+A 12 in gas pipeline from Israel also supplies the Jordanian Arab Potash factories near the Dead Sea.
+It is located far from the Arab Gas Pipeline and is not connected to it.

 El Rehab–Homs section

 The third section has a total length of 319 km from Jordan to Syria.
 A 90 km stretch runs from the Jordan–Syrian border to the Deir Ali power station.
 From there the pipeline runs through Damascus to the Al Rayan gas compressor station near Homs.
-This sections includes four launching/receiving stations, 12 valve stations and a fiscal metering station with a capacity of 1.1 e9m3, and it supplies Tishreen and Deir Ali power stations.
-The section was completed in February 2008, and it was built by the Syrian Petroleum Company and Stroytransgaz, a subsidiary of Gazprom.
+This sections includes four launching/receiving stations, 12 valve stations and a fiscal metering station.
+It has a capacity of 1.1 e9m3, and it supplies Tishreen and Deir Ali power stations.
+The section was completed in February 2008.
+It was built by the Syrian Petroleum Company and Stroytransgaz, a subsidiary of Gazprom.

 Homs–Tripoli connection

 The Homs–Tripoli connection runs from the Al Rayan compressor station to Baniyas in Syria and then via 32 km long stretch to Tripoli, Lebanon.
 The agreement to start supplies was signed on 2 September 2009 and test run started on 8 September 2009.
-Regular gas supplies started on 19 October 2009 and gas is delivered to the Deir Ammar power station.
+Regular gas supplies started in October 2009.
+Gas is delivered to the Deir Ammar power station.

 There is a proposal to extend the branch from Banias to Cyprus.